doncandela/mgah/mgah.md

   $ sudo apt install -y apptainer
   ```

-- This should eventually be unneccesary, but as of 1/25 trying to run Apptainer freshly installed as above as a regular (non-sudo) user under Ubuntu 24.04 fails with the following messages:
+- This should eventually be unnecessary, but as of 1/25 trying to run Apptainer freshly installed as above as a regular (non-sudo) user under Ubuntu 24.04 fails with the following messages:

   ```
   ERROR  : Could not write info to setgroups: Permission denied